 Wait!
 Before you toss these items in the trash or recycling bin, check out all of the brilliant ways you can repurpose them around your home.

 Lugging a heavy bag of de-icer out to the sidewalk is no fun, and it’s tough to spread de-icer evenly with a shovel or cup.
 You get a clump in one spot and none in another, so you’re wasting both time and deicer.
 Here’s a great solution.
 Make a “sidewalk salt shaker” from a big plastic coffee container with a handle.
 Poke 1/4-in. holes in the lid and fill it with sand, cat litter, deicer, or a mix of whatever you want and shake away! —Reader Tony DeMarse.
-On the other hand, these are the things you need to throw out ASAP.

 Forget the old coffee can filled with your lifetime collection of screws, washers, and other hardware.
 Take ten minutes to organize the miscellany in ice cube trays.
 Nail together a case from scrap plywood and carry it right to the job at hand.
 Thanks to reader Leo McSherry for this extremely cool tip.
-If you’re doing some fall cleaning, this is what you need to get rid of.

 Foam beverage can holders

 How many times have you stubbed your toe on your metal bed frame?
 Ouch!
 Here’s a creative way to protect your piggies.
 Cover the bare metal leg and wheel with a foam beverage can holder.
 It’ll save your toes and prevent carpet dents and hardwood floor scratches to boot! — Reader Vito Accetta